Krisell/deployed-version-laravel/README.md

 ## Usage
 The package adds a route `/version` which displays the value of the environment-variable VERSION.

-You need to set the value of this variable during your buld or deploy process.
+You need to set the value of this variable during your build or deploy process.

 ```bash
 VERSION=YOUR_VERSION_VALUE